You are here

 Diversity and inclusion (D&I) have become increasingly important to businesses right across the UK, and the world.
-It has been the goal of many business leaders to create a diverse and inclusive working environment, as many have cottoned-on to the fact that this approach will promote success.
+It has been the goal for many business leaders, to create a diverse and inclusive working environment, as many have cottoned-on to the fact that this approach will promote success.
 We have seen these changes in a number of ways, for example, there has been a drive within the finance industry to increase the number of women in management roles.
 However, even though this is a good step, more could, and should, be done to create a broader vision of a world where D&I are at the forefront of business strategy.

 Step 1.
 Build your understanding of D&I

 It is crucial that you understand what your company needs to achieve from D&I, and how it can help you to improve your business.
 All individuals, regardless of gender, race, disability or sexual orientation, should be given equal opportunities when looking for employment.

 Businesses who champion diversity are more successful, make better decisions, promote creativity and encourage innovation, and have a strengthened customer focus.
 All of these factors combined make it easier to attract and recruit the top talent in the industry.